-As a result of the calculations made in 2022, there is no need to recognize impairment of goodwill (2021: none) (Note 13).
+In 2023, no need to recognize goodwill impairment was identified (2022: none) (Note 13).

 Impairment of investments in subsidiaries

 At each reporting date, the management makes an assessment about whether indicators for impairment exist in respect of its investments in subsidiaries.
 The calculations were made by the management with the assistance of independent certified appraisers.